JamesG3/Leetcode/AAA(Note for this repository).md

 	- **should try in python !!**
 - 96.Unique Binary Search Trees: using *Catalan number* to calculate. [https://en.wikipedia.org/wiki/Catalan\_number][1]
 - 448.Find All Numbers Disappeared in an Array: reset every number, using index to represent existed/disappeared number.
+- 109.Convert Sorted List to Binary Search Tree: using *fast* and *slow* to find the root of every BST; divide and conquer, recursive solution.
+- 232.Implement Queue using Stacks: using 2 stack to implement Queue

 ### Classify
 #### Tree